Humane Law Enforcement

 About San Diego Humane Society's Humane Law Enforcement

-Become a licenced Humane Law Enforcement Officer.
+Become a licenced Humane Officer.

 Leash Laws